Far-Beyond-Dev/far-beyond-dev.github.io/public/docs/horizon-link.md

 <br></br>

 ## 1. What is a Horizon link plugin?
-Horizon link plugins are a special class of Horizon plugin designed to change how all other pieces of code socket events effectivly acting as a socket middleware.
+Horizon link plugins are a special class of Horizon plugin designed to change how all other pieces of code register socket events effectivly acting as a socket middleware.
 <br></br>

 ## 2. Why?